 This course will study a selected NT book, or set of books, in more depth and detail.
-It will provide the student a rigorous practical example of what is involved in working carefully through NT passages to prepare to preach or teach from them.
+It will provide the student a rigorous practical example of what is involved in working carefully through NT passages understand them, and then to prepare to preach or teach from them.